-Communicating the value of our water infrastructure in building strong economies, vibrant communities and healthy environment is an important first step in upgrading our systems statewide.
+Communicating the value of our water infrastructure in building strong economies, vibrant communities and a healthy environment is an important first step in upgrading our systems statewide.

 Learn more about our communications projects below.